Nathan Healy

 Florida Solar Incentives

-Florida offers several solar incentives in Florida that can meaningfully reduce the cost of going solar for Port Charlotte homeowners — including statewide programs that apply to everyone.
+Port Charlotte homeowners have access to several solar incentives in Florida that can meaningfully reduce the upfront and long-term cost of going solar.

-The federal residential solar tax credit is no longer available for new installations.
-State incentives remain intact.
-If you lease through Palmetto’s LightReach program, Palmetto handles the commercial tax credit and passes savings to you through lower monthly payments.
+Note: the federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill.
+State and local incentives still apply.
+Homeowners who lease through Palmetto’s LightReach program benefit as Palmetto handles the commercial tax credit and passes savings through lower monthly payments.

 Incentive Type Description Source